Pectinopitys ferruginea: Description

 The seed cones take 12–18 months to mature; ripe cones are principally found from November to April.
 Like most members of Podocarpaceae, the seeds are adapted to avian seed dispersal (ornithochory), with the cone reduced to a single scale, highly modified into a fleshy structure, and containing one or two seeds.
 They are glaucous, and range in colour from red to pinkish-red, they are oblong to sub-spherical in shape, and are up to 20 mm long.
 The seeds (or pyrena) are 11–17 mm long, are dark brown to black-brown, and contain a red seed.
 At maturity, the cones develop a thin layer of wax.
 The fleshy pulp beneath the skin of the cone is yellow, and is edible, with a taste resembling nutmeg and turpentine.

 The bright green foliage and pink to red-coloured cones of P. ferruginea are unlikely to be confused with any other New Zealand conifer.
 However, young specimens can have a resemblance to yew (Taxus baccata).
 Although sharing similarities with mataī (Prumnopitys taxifolia), the two species can be distinguished by the purple to black cones and pale bark of P. taxifolia.
-P. ferruginea has a diploid chromosone count of 36.
+P. ferruginea has a diploid chromosome count of 36.

 Phytochemistry

 The red colour of P. ferruginea seeds derives from cyanidin, which is a common anthocyanin.
-A comprehensive analysis of the phytochemicals and foliage oils in P. ferruginea was conducted in 1994 and published in the Journal of Essential Oil Research; the study examined ten sesquiterpene hydrocarbons, seven diterpene compounds, and a rare diterpene alcohol compound in P. ferruginea.
-A notable example these compounds is ferruginol, a natural terpenoid compound found in P. ferruginea, which has been proven to have antimicrobial and antifungal activity against, Bacillus subtilis and Trichophyton mentagrophytes, respectively.
-A unique described glycoside, known as 'β-miroside', was first obtained from P. ferruginea foliage in 1995, it is known to exhibit antifungal and cytotoxic activities.
+A 1994 study published in the Journal of Essential Oil Research examined the phytochemicals and leaf oils of P. ferruginea.
+Researchers found ten sesquiterpene hydrocarbons, seven diterpene compounds, and a rare diterpene alcohol compound in P. ferruginea.
+A noted example these compounds is ferruginol, a natural terpenoid compound found in P. ferruginea, which has been proven to have antimicrobial and antifungal activity against, Bacillus subtilis and Trichophyton mentagrophytes, respectively.
+A unique described glycoside, known as 'β-miroside', was first obtained from P. ferruginea leaves in 1995, it is known to exhibit antifungal and cytotoxic activities.